 How do a website and a landing page differ from one another?

-The detailed explanation regarding the difference between has been mentioned in the article above.
+A detailed explanation of the difference between them has been mentioned in the article above.
 But let’s quickly compare and contrast two of them.
-Landing pages are often developed to support other initiatives and are more concentrated on achieving short-term marketing goals.
+Landing pages are often developed to support other initiatives and concentrate more on achieving short-term marketing goals.
 In addition, a landing page will include fewer links and targeted CTAs.
-In contrast, a website gives users access to a number of pages.
-Where they may learn about the various goods and services offered.
-As well as the goals and mission of the business, as well as its shipping practices.
+In contrast, a website gives users access to several pages where they may learn about the various goods and services offered.
+As well as the goals and mission of the business and its shipping practices.
 Shoppers also use websites to complete transactions.